AMzaheri/fake-news-detection-llm/README.md

-# End-to-End Fake News Detection App using LLM
+#  Fake News Detection Using LLM — Local Flask App

-Fine-tuned DistilBERT (on the ISOT dataset), deployed with Flask, Docker, and Render.

-This project fine-tunes a **DistilBERT transformer model** to classify news articles as REAL or FAKE using the **ISOT Fake News Dataset**.
+This project fine-tunes a **DistilBERT transformer model** on the [ISOT Fake News Dataset](https://onlineacademiccommunity.uvic.ca/isot/2022/11/27/fake-news-detection-datasets/), builds an end-to-end pipeline, and serves predictions using a **Flask web app** running locally.
-It provides an interactive **Flask web app**, containerised with **Docker**, and deployed to **Render.com**.

->  *This is an educational project — model predictions reflect linguistic patterns, not factual verification.*

 ---